 The Acer Predator Helios 300 gives you everything you could ever need as a hardcore or casual gamer.
 As we played all our favorite games on this machine, we were consistently impressed by its overall performance, even while running games on high and ultra settings.
 You can thank the laptop’s snappy 16GB DDR4 RAM and 256GB SSD, along with the solid GeForce GTX 1060 graphics card.

 But perhaps one of the impressive features on the Predator Helios 300 is its display.
 The IPS display features a whopping 144Hz refresh rate and full HD resolution.
 This means you’ll get very minimal motion blur, even during the most intense moments of your games.
 The end result is a stunning display that you won’t want to tear your eyes away from.
 There was a little bit of backlight bleed that was only noticeable on black screens, but we were able to give the Predator a pass when considering everything else.
 There’s no doubt about it, this is the best gaming laptop you can get under $1,500 today.
+If you want to go higher, read our best gaming laptop for the money under $2000.

 #2 ASUS ROG Strix Hero II – Honorable Mention/Best Hybrid StorageWHY WE LIKE IT: The ASUS ROG Strix Hero II is a beast of a gaming laptop that gives you performance that goes the extra mile, all packed up in one of the best designs we’ve ever seen.
 If you’re looking for an eye-catching laptop with powerful guts, the ROG is the gaming laptop for you.